1BobC/carpetP/README.md

 "Have transferred to Python for Everybody tutorial video by CodeCamp Have reached 1hr 15mins" "Remove content erster, zweiter and dritte files and re-use for python programs from Code-camp Python for Everybody" "Completed Type, Reserved Words, Variables, Operators, Operator precedence, Integer division, Conversion between types, User input, Comments"
+"Complete conditional execution practise in erster file up to Multiway with elif(s)"